toeverything/blocksuite/packages/docs/selection-api.md

 # Data Driven Selection

-Selection is a very common concept in text editors.
+Selection is a very common concept in structural editors.
 It's used to represent the current cursor position or the current selected block.

 In BlockSuite, we use a data driven approach to represent the selection.
 It follows a unidirectional data flow, which means the selection is always derived from the data.

 ## Selection Model